MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 MyProcedure(1, 2);
 ```

-## Type Definition (colon)
+## Type definition (colon)
-When declaring a variable or a parameter, the name of that variable or parameter must be immediately followed by a colon, by a single space, and by the type of the variable/parameter.
+When declaring a variable or a parameter, the name of that variable or parameter must be immediately followed by a colon, then a single space, and then the type of the variable/parameter as illustrated in the example below.

 ```
 Var